 Strength logging apps are a competitive category.
 Jefit was an early leader with deep customization.
 Strong won users over with clean design and friction-free logging.
 Both have loyal followings.
 They share one structural limit: they track lifts beautifully but ignore everything around the lifts. ooddle takes a different angle, building strength into a wider wellness protocol.

 This article compares all three on what they do, who they suit, and where they fall short.
+The honest take is that they coexist well for serious lifters who want both deep set tracking and broader life integration.

 Quick Comparison